Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - The registrar will complete the paperwork and provide it to the parties for their signature.
 A written confirmation from counsel that they have ‘witnessed’ the sureties’ signatures will be accepted (whether it be over the phone, via Facetime, Skype, etc.).

-- The release order will be sent to an available judge for approval and execution.
+- The release order will be sent by Criminal Intake to an available judge for approval and execution.

 - The signed release order will be returned to the registrar who will provide it to the relevant institution and to the parties.